News Center > Winter is Coming: The Time to Implement Energy-Saving Measures is Now

 - Conserve hot water.
 Wrap your electric water heater with a water heater blanket and set the thermostat to 120 degrees or medium.

 - Close the damper on fireplaces when not in use.

 - When you change your light bulbs, replace them with energy-efficient models.
 Entergy recommends ENERGY STAR-qualified compact fluorescent light bulbs that use 70 percent less energy and last up to 10 times longer than incandescent bulbs.

 - Set the thermostat back to 55 degrees if away from home for several days.

-Entergy also assists elderly and disabled low-income customers through its customer-assistance fund, The Power to Care.
-The fund is administered by the local Councils on Aging and is funded by Entergy employees, customers and shareholders.
+Entergy also assists qualified elderly and disabled low-income customers through its customer-assistance fund, The Power to Care.
+The program is administered by local Councils on Aging and is funded by Entergy employees, customers and shareholders.
 To find out how to get assistance, or to contribute to the fund, visit entergy.com or check the donation box on your monthly bill.